Is Self-Monitoring Effective?

-According to the scientists from the UNC School of Medicine, this test might not really help patients with type 2 diabetes who don’t use insulin.
+According to scientists from the UNC School of Medicine, this test might not really help those with type 2 diabetes who don’t use insulin.

 Type 2 diabetes, which was previously known by the name adult-onset or non-insulin-dependent actually occurs due to ineffective insulin use in the body.

 As a matter of fact, it has been shown that simple lifestyle changes such as following a healthy and balanced diet, getting enough sleep and exercising on a regular basis can help manage this diabetes.